 We recently read Ogilvy on Advertising by noted adman David Ogilvy.
 It was written before the internet was even invented, so parts of it are a little dated.
 But it’s still a great collection of lessons from the advertising world, much of which still rings true today.
 And in particular on copywriting, as that was how he first got into the industry.

-It’s clear having a strong headline and structure up-front, which makes obvious to the reader what they’re getting is really important.
+Having a strong headline and structure up-front, which makes it obvious to the reader what they’re getting is important.
 You can’t “push” writing at someone.
 It’s their choice to read or not.
-So, you have to think how you can “pull” them in.
-First impressions really do make a difference.
+So, you have to think about how you can “pull” them in.
+First impressions make a difference.

 Lesson #4 - Write with the reader in mind